HOME ~ Contact us

 After the death of his uncle in 1420, and also the death of Henry V, his ransom was negotiated, and the ransom of £40,000 was eventually paid.

-He married his love, Joan BEAUFORT [F2261231], on 2 FEB 1424 in (London-S2)(Holyrood Abbey, Edinburgh, Midlothian, Scotland-S1).
+He married his love, Joan BEAUFORT, on 2 February 1424 in (London-S2)(Holyrood Abbey, Edinburgh, Midlothian, Scotland-S1).
 It is probable that due to their pending marriage and the agreements that James must have made that the Treaty of London was made in December 1423, releasing James for ransom.

 When James returned to Scotland in 1424, he took his young bride with him.
 They would have eight children, including the future James II of Scotland, and Margaret, wife of Louis XI of France.